Congratulations! You’ve made the decision to attend the AFHE Convention and we are so excited to have you join us!

-New in 2017: We will have an opening keynote Friday morning and a closing keynote Saturday evening.
+We have an opening keynote Friday morning and a closing keynote Saturday evening.

 FRIDAY 8:45 AM – Join us for worship to start the day at 8:45 AM Friday in the ballroom as we kick off the weekend.
-Before the keynote speaker begins, we will have a few special pre-keynote activities including a legislative update by AFHE Legislative Liaison and lobbyist Tom Lewis, a few important announcements, and the presentation of AFHE’s “Friend of Homeschool Freedom” award to honor a legislator that has demonstrated outstanding support of homeschool freedom in Arizona.
+Before the keynote speaker begins, we will have a few special pre-keynote activities including a legislative update by AFHE Legislative Liaison and lobbyist Tom Lewis, a few important announcements, and the singing of the National Anthem.

-SATURDAY 5:00 PM – We will wrap up the weekend with a closing keynote when the exhibit hall closes at 5:00 PM Saturday.
-Join us in the ballroom for an inspiring, encouraging closing message and stick around for our annual big prize drawing at 6:30 PM following the closing keynote.
-We’ll be giving away five $100 cash prizes and a bunch of additional donated prizes from exhibitors too.
+SATURDAY 4:30 PM – We will wrap up the weekend with a closing keynote when the exhibit hall closes at 4:30 PM Saturday.
+Join us in the ballroom for an inspiring, encouraging closing message and stick around for our annual big prize drawing at 5:45 PM following the closing keynote.
+We’ll be giving away four $100 cash prizes and a bunch of additional donated prizes from exhibitors too.
 Learn more about the Buy It Here! promotion to learn how to enter for a chance to win.

 Beyond the two keynote sessions, there are three types of workshops at the AFHE Convention.
 Workshop schedules and descriptions for each type can be found on the SPEAKERS & WORKSHOPS page.